Esqarrouth/Cool-Quotes/README.md

 The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.|George Bernard Shaw
-One doesn't discover new lands without consenting to lose sight of the shore for a very long time.|André Gide Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.|Arthur Conan Doyle Ultimately you want to have the entire world's knowledge connected directly to your mind.|Sergey Brin Don’t know the key to success, but the key to failure is trying to please everybody.|Bill Cosby How ridiculous and how strange to be surprised at anything which happens in life.|Marcus Aurelius You want to know how to paint a perfect painting?
+One doesn't discover new lands without consenting to lose sight of the shore for a very long time.|André Gide Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.|Arthur Conan Doyle Don’t know the key to success, but the key to failure is trying to please everybody.|Bill Cosby How ridiculous and how strange to be surprised at anything which happens in life.|Marcus Aurelius You want to know how to paint a perfect painting?
 It's easy.
 Make yourself perfect and then just paint naturally.|Robert M. Pirsig